Sage-Bionetworks/schematic/DOCUMENTATION.md

 data_folder = syn.store(data_folder)

 # point to files you'd like to upload in your dataset; note that the description field is optional
-# the code below would upload two files to your folder
+# the code below would upload two files to your folder, feel free to create a loop for more files
 test_entity = File('/path/to/data/file1.txt', description='file 1', parent=data_folder)
 test_entity = syn.store(test_entity)